-Intuition would seem like the easiest thing in the world to follow.
-After all, we all have it, and we all use it at some point or another whether we are overtly aware of it or just go with the flow of life.
+Trusting your intuition would seem like the easiest thing in the world to follow.
+After all, we all have it, and we all use it at some point or another.
+No matter whether we are overtly aware of it or just go with the flow of life.

-So you breathe a sigh of relief, happy that you missed what could have been a difficult or life-threatening situation, but ignore that same voice when it tells you to respect your doubt about accepting a new job offer or buying a new car?
+So you breathe a sigh of relief, happy that you missed what could have been a difficult or life-threatening situation.
+But, what about when you ignore that same voice when it tells you to respect your doubt about accepting a new job offer or buying a new car?
 What is the difference?
 Are the heavy decisions worthy of more left brain activity where we have to think things to their fractured segments so that they no longer resemble the whole anymore?

-So for the ordinary mortal, who has it but ignored it, how do we inculcate a greater respect and practice of this life model in our everyday lives.
+So, for the ordinary mortal who has it, but ignored it, how do we instill greater respect and practice of this life model in our everyday lives?

-It’s simpler yet more complex than you would believe, but like any seed, placed in the right environment it can germinate and flourish.
+It’s simple.
+But, also more nuanced than you would believe.
+However, like any seed, placed in the right environment it can germinate and flourish.
 What is this fertile surrounding though?
 It involves some easy and practical habituation.

-• Recognise your inner-voice and give it some respect
+- Recognize your inner voice and give it some respect

 Over-thinking and analyzing decisions to the point where you lose the starting point will just place you under an avalanche of disparate conclusions if you don’t draw the line and stop breaking things down further.